 Phase 1: Everybody will follow a Very Low Energy Diet to kick-start weight loss for the first 4 weeks.
 This involves having 3-4 meal replacements, such as shakes, soups or bars, and a small meal every day.
 Meal replacements will be provided free of charge.

-Phase 2: Your child will follow either the Modified Alternate Day Fasting plan or the Reduced Calorie plan with help from the dietitian.
+Phase 2: Your teenager will follow either the Intermittent Energy Restricted plan or the Reduced Calorie plan with help from the dietitian.

 Phase 3: Everyone will continue to follow their plans with support from the dietitian.